 path - This is an mxn dimensional matrix.
-Each row is considered a point. from - The starting place along the path which will be treated as the center of the sphere.
-This defaults to 1. to - The end point of the path.
-This defaults to nrow(path). d - The dimension under consideration.
-This defaults to ncol(path)
+Each row is considered a point.

+from - The starting place along the path which will be treated as the center of the to - The end point of the path.
+This defaults to nrow(path).